Advances in Artificial Intelligence: A Review for the Creative Industries: Introduction

 A major breakthrough in generative AI has been led by OpenAI\footnote{\url{https://openai.com/}}, an AI research and deployment company, with their introduction of Generative Pre-trained Transformer (GPT) models for LLMs.
 LLMs are specifically designed to understand and generate human language.
 They are characterized by their vast size in terms of parameters and the amount of training data used to create them.
 This breakthrough was particularly impactful when the company released ChatGPT in 2022, which was fine-tuned from a model in the GPT-3.5 series.
 ChatGPT is a conversational model that includes advanced safety features that mitigate the generation of inappropriate content.
 Several other LLM platforms were also developed contemporaneously, such as LaMDA and PaLM by Google AI, Ernie Bot by Baidu, and BLOOM by BigScience.
 Additionally, Anthropic launched Claude, the LLM trained specifically to be harmless and honest, leveraging reinforcement learning from human feedback (RLHF) - a technique used to train AI systems to appear more human \cite{Bai:Train:2021}.
 Nonetheless, ChatGPT stands out as the most renowned, thanks to its quick and efficient responses, and notably its public accessibility, being available for free.

 Another breakthrough in 2022 was in the area of text-to-image models.
 OpenAI achieved a significant milestone with DALL·E 2, producing impressive artworks and photorealistic images despite its limited language understanding.
-Midjourney by Midjourney, Inc., another well-known text-to-image generator, supports higher resolution images, up to 4096$\times$4096 pixels.
-Stable Diffusion by Stability AI, for which the code and model weights are publicly available\footnote{\url{https://github.com/Stability-AI/stablediffusion}}, allows developers and artists to further adapt AI to suit their own specific applications.
+Midjourney by Midjourney, Inc., another well-known text-to-image generator, supports { image resolutions of 1024$\times$1024 pixels and also provides upscaling tools.} Stable Diffusion by Stability AI, for which the code and model weights are publicly available\footnote{\url{https://github.com/Stability-AI/stablediffusion}}, allows developers and artists to further adapt AI to suit their own specific applications.